Estimated reading time: 3 minutes

-As a small business owner, it’s important to remember that your intended audience is being exposed to over 3,000 advertising messages daily.
-And the messages aren’t just coming from traditional media such as television, radio, print and outdoor.
-Today, your existing customers and prospects are most likely using some of the leading social networks to look for information and communication.
-And networks like Facebook, Twitter and YouTube will bombard them with even more advertising messages, with most of them targeting a specific interest or business specialty.
+As a small business owner, it is essential to remember that your intended audience is exposed to several thousand advertising messages daily.
+In addition, the messages are not just coming from traditional media such as television, radio, print, and outdoor billboards.
+Today, your existing customers and prospects are most likely using social media to look for information, product recommendations, and customer reviews.
+Moreover, networks like Facebook, Twitter, and YouTube will bombard them with even more advertising messages, most of them targeting a specific interest or business specialty.

 Start engaging your audience.

-There a number of different social media networks to consider using for your small business.
+There are many different social media networks to consider using for your small business.
 A good rule of thumb is to choose them based on how much time you have available to make periodic updates and announcements about your business.
 If possible, choose a staff member in your front office to manage your social media efforts, as they are most likely fielding calls and working on a computer during the day.

 The cost-effective way to market your business.

 Traditional marketing efforts that require an advertising agency or design firm can be too costly for your small business.
 In addition, for your small business’ marketing message to be noticed and resonate, it needs to be seen many times by your intended audience, and this requires expensive media placement fees.
 Social media marketing, such as Twitter ads, is far more cost-effective and enables you to promote your business in real-time.